Disclaimer: These protocols are intended as a guide for familiarization with the device and system.

 8. EMG Electrode Placement

-Control any bleeding with sterile cotton.
+Control bleeding with sterile cotton if needed.

 Leave the needle in place.

-9. Securing the EMG Electrode
+10. Securing the EMG Electrodes

 7. Closing